-Mr W's SIPP application form is likely to have accompanied by a letter we've been provided which was addressed to Carey, signed by Mr W, and dated 6 February 2012.
-The letter says:
+I have seen a copy of Mr B's SIPP application form which was accompanied by a letter addressed to Carey signed by Mr B. It says:

-"I [Mr W] authorise and instruct Carey pensions UK LLP as the Administrator of my Carey Pension Scheme and Carey Pension Trustees UK Ltd as the Trustee to provide Cape Verde4 Life, the authorized representative of Oasis Atlántico, with any information whatsoever they may require in relation to my scheme's purchase of an investment into the Salinas Sea investment."
+"I [Mr B] authorise and instruct Carey pensions UK LLP as the Administrator of my Carey Pension Scheme and Carey Pension Trustees UK Ltd as the Trustee to provide Cape Verde4 Life, the authorized representative of Oasis Atlántico, with any information whatsoever they may require in relation to my scheme's purchase of an investment into the Salinas Sea investment."